We are providing a publicly accessible Eclipse Hono™ sandbox environment at

 The sandbox exposes its API endpoints on both a TLS secured as well as an unsecured port.
 The secure ports use a Let’s Encrypt certificate so you should not need to configure a specific trust store on your client in order to interact with them.
 Please note that when using the unsecured ports, the information you exchange with the sandbox might be exposed to eavesdroppers.
 We therefore strongly suggest that you use the secure ports only, if possible!
 When using the Hono client to access the sandbox’ Telemetry and/or Event APIs, make sure to not set a trust store explicitly but instead set the tlsEnabled property to

 true.
-The example below can be used to consume telemetry messages from the sandbox:
+The command line client binary is available from the downloads page and can be used to consume telemetry/event messages from the sandbox as below:

 Note that only the receiver profile is activated but not the ssl profile.